 JWTs are JSON objects that are encoded and signed and sent around as a string.
-They are distributed to users of a service or website, who can later show the JWT to the website or service, as proof that they have the right to access certain content.
+They are distributed to users of a service or website, who can later show the JWT to the website or service as proof that they have the right to access certain content.

-What exactly do we mean when we say 'encoded' and 'signed'?
+What exactly do we mean when we say "encoded" and "signed"?

 Well, the JSON object starts out looking something like this:

-sub is the "subject", which is usually the uuid of the user.
+sub is the "subject", which is usually the UUID of the user.

-name is self explanitory, and
+name is self-explanatory, and

-iat is the unix timestamp at which the token was created.
+iat is the Unix timestamp at which the token was created.
 Many JWTs will also have an

-Just note that, the more data you store in your token, the longer the encoded string will be.
+Just note that the more data you store in your token, the longer the encoded string will be.

 When we want to send the JWT to the user, we first encode the data using an algorithm such as

-HS256, there are many libraries (and several different algorithms) that can be used to do this encoding/decoding such as jsonwebtoken.
+HS256.
+There are many libraries (and several different algorithms) that can be used to do this encoding/decoding, such as jsonwebtoken.
 I made a repl here so you can try it for yourself.
 The signing is as simple as:

 And the resulting string will look like this:

-You will notice that the string is actually made up of three components which we'll address one-by-one:
+You will notice that the string is actually made up of three components, which we'll address one by one:

 The first segment

-eyJhbGciOiJIUzI1NiJ9 is known as the "header" and when decoded just tells us which algorithm was used to do the encoding:
+eyJhbGciOiJIUzI1NiJ9 is known as the "header", and when decoded just tells us which algorithm was used to do the encoding:

 The second segment